jeaye/vimrc/README.md

 vimrc
 ===
-This is my vim configuration for both Linux and MacOS.
+This is my Vim configuration for both GNU/Linux and MacOS.
 It's built around C++ and Clojure development, primarily.

 ## Installation
 After cloning into, say, `~/projects/vimrc`, you can install with just two